engazeez/Collaborated-Works/README.md

 # Collaborated-works
-This is some of collaborative works I have done for Quality Department in Al-Noor Hospital.
+This is some of collaborated works I have done for Quality Department in Al-Noor Hospital.